Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

   - `name`: (Optional) The name of the backend address pool address, if adding an address.
 Changing this forces a new backend address pool address to be created.
   - `backend_address_pool_object_name`: (Optional) The name of the backend address pool object within the virtual network.
 Changing this forces a new backend address pool address to be created.
   - `ip_address`: (Optional) The static IP address which should be allocated to the backend address pool.
+  - `virtual_network_resource_id`: (Optional) The ID of the virtual network that the backend address pool address should be associated with.
+Helps with mapping to correct backend pool.

   ```terraform
   backend_address_pool_addresses = {